Synonyms: NAC, N-Acetylcystein, N-acetyl L-Cysteine

 NAC has uses that cannot be listed since it is sold as a dietary supplement.
 For an overview on uses beyond the scope of supplemental uses, Selfhacked.com has a guide.

 Stick with 500mg (one capsule) for cognitive and antioxidant benefits.
-Two capsules may sometimes be necessary for anti-hangover purposes.
+Two capsules may sometimes be necessary for alcohol metabolism purposes.

 Here is a reddit post discussing experiences from long-term n-acetylcysteine supplementation.